DEpt-metagenom/Genome-error-simulations-supplementary/README.md

 ## Running the app
 There are multiple ways to run the ShinyApp.
-The first way is to clone this repository by running `git clone https:...git` [TO BE SUPPLEMENTED] in a terminal and then opening `interactive_supplementary_material/overlooked_phenomenon_shinyapp.R` in Rstudio.
+The first way is to clone this repository by running `git clone https://github.com/DEpt-metagenom/Genome-error-simulations-supplementary.git` in a terminal and then opening `interactive_supplementary_material/overlooked_phenomenon_shinyapp.R` in Rstudio.
 Clicking the "Run App" button, the application is created and opens in a new window.
 There is a possibility that you will need to open this page in your browser for full compatibility (Firefox and Chrome/Chromium all work fine).

 The second option is to build a container using Apptainer (formerly Singularity).
 After cloning the repository, navigate to the `interactive_supplementary_material` directory.
 Running the command `apptainer build overlooked_phenomenon_shinyapp.sif apptainer.def` (you need sudo permissions) will create an Apptainer image containing `load_vars.Rdata`, `overlooked_phenomenon_shinyapp.R` and all dependencies needed to run the app.
 Then, when you run `apptainer run overlooked_phenomenon_shinyapp.sif`, you will get the message 'You can access the ShinyApp by opening the following link in your browser: http://127.0.0.1:6186/'.
 The ShinyApp will launch in a few seconds, and when you open this link in your browser, the app will be ready to use.